Yuvraaj14/ATM_Interface_Project/README.md

 Getting Started:

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-Compile and run the program in your preferred development environment.
+2. Compile and run the program in your preferred development environment.
-Follow the on-screen prompts to interact with the ATM interface.
+3. Follow the on-screen prompts to interact with the ATM interface.

 Usage:

-When prompted, enter your account number and PIN to log in.
+1. When prompted, enter your details and log in with the help of username and password.
-Use the menu options to perform various banking operations.
+2. Use the menu options to perform various banking operations.
-Follow the instructions displayed on the screen to complete transactions.
+3. Follow the instructions displayed on the screen to complete transactions.